Humphrey Sturt

 Humphrey Sturt (c.
 1724 – 20 October 1786) was a British landowner, architect and politician who sat in the House of Commons from 1754 to 1784.

 Early life and family

 Sturt was the son of Humphrey Sturt (1687-1740) of Horton and Diana Napier (died 1740), daughter of Sir Nathaniel Napier, 3rd Baronet of Critchell More.
 He matriculated at Queen's College, Oxford on 27 April 1741, aged 16.
 He married Mary Pitfield, daughter of Charles Pitfield and Dorothy Ashley, on 27 April 1756 at St James, Westminster, London.

 He owed his wealth to his grandfather, Sir Anthony Sturt, who had been a successful business man and City of London alderman and Victualler to the Navy.
-Diana Napier, his mother, was the great great granddaughter of Sir Nathaniel Napier the builder of Crichell House, and it was through her that the house passed to the Sturts.
+Diana Napier, his mother, was the great great granddaughter of Sir Nathaniel Napier the builder of Crichel House, and it was through her that the house passed to the Sturts.